lvu/nonogram/README.md

 ## OCR

 The OCR is written in Python and uses OpenCV library.
-It takes
+Use it to avoid manually typing the nonogram descriptions, if you want to just solve the puzzle you've found on a website.

+Currently, ony the [Katana](https://nonograms-katana.com/) website is supported.

 ### Installation